-If B2 approval is pending with USCIS, the safer, faster, and recommended option is to file an H1B extension with the ‘consular processing‘ option.
+If the B2 application is pending with USCIS, the safer, faster, and recommended option is to file an H1B extension with the ‘consular processing‘ option.

 Applying for H1B extension with the option to get visa stamp outside the US is preferred because:

 - USCIS will not approve your H1B until your pending B2 COS is approved first.

 - B2 approval can months without any premium processing option.